More

 The president of the league David Magley praises Copeland for his heroic efforts.
 He emphasized he deserves to be praised and celebrated not for just saving lives, but for the way he carried himself after the fact.

-“A guy like this deserves to be celebrated,” league president David Magley said during a phone interview.
-“Not just because he saved his life but the humility with which he carried himself afterward.
+“This guy deserves to be celebrated,” stated league president David Magley during a phone interview.
+“Not only for saving his own life, but also for the humble way he conducted himself afterwards.”

 Tap Into the Hype